Rachael has been interested in many aspects of Japanese culture for a long time and hopes other people can learn her sense of appreciation.

-This can be done either through paying per episode, as through Amazon, iTunes, and Youtube, or by monthly anime subscriptions on sites that charge a flat fee each month.
-I prefer the latter, because I like having the variety and, if you watch a lot, it ends up being cheaper that way anyway.
+This can be done either through paying per episode, as through Amazon, iTunes, YouTube, or by monthly anime subscriptions on sites that charge a flat fee each month.
+I prefer the latter because I like having the variety, and, if you watch a lot, it ends up being cheaper that way anyway.

 There are many sites out there with anime streaming content.
 However, not all of them are legitimately licensed, meaning if your intention is to support the artist, choosing a smaller, more obscure site might mean you're just paying content thieves, and that the creators of the show aren't getting a dime.

 The list I have below only includes sites for which I am reasonably sure of their officialness.
 My personal favorites are Crunchyroll for the service and price and Funimation for the sheer variety.
 Netflix is also good for watching if you want both anime and western cartoons and movies in one subscription.
 I kind of hate Hulu, but I tried to give it a fair look.
 Finally, there's The Anime Network, and my feeling about them is basically, bless their hearts they're trying?
 Here's my detailed look at each one.